blambeau/viiite/_posts/2011-08-19-basic-benchmarking.md

 ---
 # Basic benchmarking

-In its simplest form, benchmarking with Viiite is very similar to the Benchmark standard library.
-You start by writing a chunk of ruby code that defines a benchmark:
+In its simplest form, benchmarking with Viiite is similar to benchmarking with Benchmark.
+You start with a chunk of ruby code that defines a benchmark:

     # bench_iteration.rb
     n = 15000